Choosing an avian vet

 finding an avian vet

-Preventive health care is so important for your bird.
+Preventive bird health care is very important.
 Think of preventive healthcare as having two Important prongs.

 Parrot wellness care